temporalio/documentation/docs/glossary.md

 #### [Sticky Execution](/workers#sticky-execution)
-A Sticky Execution is a when a Worker Entity caches the Workflow in memory and creates a dedicated Task Queue to listen on.
+A Sticky Execution is a when a Worker Entity caches the Workflow Execution Event History and creates a dedicated Task Queue to listen on.

 _Tags: [term](/tags/term), [explanation](/tags/explanation)_